 Go Applications folder and open DVD Player.app.
 You will see the below window that the ISO mounted is ready for playback.

 Step 3.
-Play DVD ISO
+Play DVD ISO on macOS

 Everything is now back to normal as what you usually do for DVDs.
 Click Go-Beginning of Disc and start playing!